Energy Crisis

 You can see from the graph below that I lost weight in October 2022 / 2023 but I kept my weight stable over the same period in 2024 and 2025.

 For years my diet has been static.
 I eat the same meal at both lunch and dinner every day.
 I’ve also ate the same breakfast for years.
-While this might get really boring really fast I do this because I have a large list of trigger foods I have to avoid AND as strange as this sounds I intentionally choose to keep my diet as consistent as possible.
-Sure I eat cheat meals from time to time but my goal since I started my elimination diet in 2019 has been to minimize variables to better see the outcome of my health experiments.
+While this might get really boring really fast I do this because I have a large list of trigger ingredients to avoid AND as strange as this sounds I intentionally choose to keep my diet as consistent as possible.
+Sure I eat cheat meals from time to time but my goal since I started my elimination diet in 2019 has been to minimize variables to better see the outcome of health experiments.

 In 2022 when I lost 7 pounds over 4 weeks and again when I lost 9 pounds over the same four weeks in 2023 I was able to see a pattern forming that I wanted to correct however my concern was never really about my weight but more of how ragweed drained my body as a whole.